In 2018, the following events have taken place:

 This Tree For Me event was supported by funding from Every Tree Counts, a partnership between Toronto Parks and Trees Foundation and the City of Toronto.

-Wednesday 31st January 2018 at 10 am Miles Hearn led a nature walk in Cedarvale for the Toronto Field Naturalists.
+Wednesday 31st January: Miles Hearn led a nature walk in Cedarvale for the Toronto Field Naturalists.
 We joined them.

 In 2017, the following events took place:

 Sunday 5th November: We had a table at the Eco-Fair at the Wychwood Barns 11am to 4 pm.